JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 }
 ```

-In the code above:
+The code above:

-* We create a custom implementation of `CIServer` that extends `NoCIServer`.
+* Overrides a default `CIServer` object with a custom implementation.
-* We override only the `reportTestFailure` method to fail the test with detailed error information.
+* Provides `reportTestFailure` method which fails the test with detailed error information if any IDE exception is recorded during the test run.
-* The Starter framework collects exceptions from the IDE and passes them to our custom implementation.
-* Any IDE exception now causes the test to fail with a descriptive message.

 This extensibility pattern can be applied to customize other aspects of the Starter framework as needed.

 ## Complete Example

-Here's our complete test implementation that forms the foundation for future plugin testing:
+Here's the complete test implementation that forms the foundation for future plugin testing:

 ```kotlin
 class PluginTest {